modisultan/Stroke_Classification/Stroke_Classification_Report.md

 This project is one of the T5 Data Science Boot Camp requirements the data provided by <a href="https://www.kaggle.com/fedesoriano/stroke-prediction-dataset">Kaggle</a>.

 ### Data:
-The data will be used in this project is provided by <a href="https://www.kaggle.com/fedesoriano/stroke-prediction-dataset">Kaggle</a>.
+The data that used in this project is provided by <a href="https://www.kaggle.com/fedesoriano/stroke-prediction-dataset">Kaggle</a>.
 Each row in the data provides relevant information about the patient, it contains of 5110 rows and 12 columns.

 Columns contains: